Gaius-Augustus/GALBA/README.md

 Bioinformatics software dependencies
 ------------------------------------

 GALBA calls upon various bioinformatics software tools that are not part of GALBA.
-Some tools are obligatory, i.e. GALBA will not run at all if these tools are not present on your system.
+Some tools are mandatory, i.e. GALBA will not run at all if these tools are not present on your system.
 Other tools are optional.
 Please install all tools that are required for running GALBA in the mode of your choice.

 ### Mandatory tools

 #### AUGUSTUS

 Download AUGUSTUS from its master branch at <https://github.com/Gaius-Augustus/Augustus>.
-Unpack AUGUSTUS and install AUGUSTUS according to AUGUSTUS `README.TXT`. ***Do not use outdated AUGUSTUS versions from other sources, e.g. Debian package or Bioconda package!
+Unpack AUGUSTUS and install AUGUSTUS according to AUGUSTUS `README.TXT`. ***Do not use outdated AUGUSTUS versions from other sources, e.g. Debian package or the Bioconda package!
 GALBA highly depends in particular on an up-to-date Augustus/scripts directory, and other sources are often lagging behind.***

 You should compile AUGUSTUS on your own system in order to avoid problems with versions of libraries used by AUGUSTUS.
 Compilation instructions are provided in the AUGUSTUS `README.TXT` file (`Augustus/README.txt`).

 AUGUSTUS consists of `augustus`, the gene prediction tool, additional C++ tools located in `Augustus/auxprogs` and Perl scripts located in `Augustus/scripts`.
 Perl scripts must be executable (see instructions in section [GALBA components](#executability).
 GALBA does not use any of the `auxprogs`.

-Since GALBA is a pipeline that trains AUGUSTUS, i.e. writes species specific parameter files, GALBA needs writing access to the configuration directory of AUGUSTUS that contains such files (`Augustus/config/`).
+Since GALBA is a pipeline that trains AUGUSTUS, i.e., writes species specific parameter files, GALBA needs write access to the configuration directory of AUGUSTUS that contains such files (`Augustus/config/`).
 If you install AUGUSTUS globally on your system, the `config` folder will typically not be writable by all users.
 Either make the directory where `config` resides recursively writable to users of AUGUSTUS, or copy the `config/` folder (recursively) to a location where users have writing permission.

-AUGUSTUS will locate the `config` folder by looking for an environment variable `$AUGUSTUS_CONFIG_PATH`.
+AUGUSTUS will locate the `config` folder by looking for the environment variable `$AUGUSTUS_CONFIG_PATH`.
 If the `$AUGUSTUS_CONFIG_PATH` environment variable is not set, then GALBA will look in the path `../config` relative to the directory in which it finds an AUGUSTUS executable.
 Alternatively, you can supply the variable as a command line argument to GALBA (`--AUGUSTUS_CONFIG_PATH=/your_path_to_AUGUSTUS/Augustus/config/`).
-We recommend that you export the variable e.g. for your current bash
+We recommend that you export the variable, e.g., for your current bash
 session:

 ```
     export AUGUSTUS_CONFIG_PATH=/your_path_to_AUGUSTUS/Augustus/config/
 ```

-In order to make the variable available to all Bash sessions, add the above line to a startup script, e.g. `~/.bashrc`.
+In order to make the variable available to all Bash sessions, add the above line to a startup script, e.g., `~/.bashrc`.

 ##### Important: